-- Spotlight for the washbasin/toilet area, which increases luminosity in this area.
+- Spotlighting for the washbasin/toilet area, which increases luminosity in this specific area.
 We can choose wall or ceiling light fittings.

 - Indirect lighting to make your bathroom more relaxing and welcoming.
 Recessed light points can be used on the walls or ceiling above the bathtub or shower, such as the LED strips or even ceiling lamps.
 Indirect lighting will result in a soft and enveloping light.

 - Linear lamps oriented towards the mirrors to avoid shadowy areas by creating a curtain of light.
 It is essential to ensure that the lamps do not face the mirror in order to avoid glare.